Mathematics

 • to develop confidence and competence with numbers and the number system;

-• to develop the ability to solve problems through decision-making and reasoning in a range of contexts;
+• to develop the ability to be resilient and solve problems through decision-making and reasoning in a range of contexts;

 • to develop a practical understanding of the ways in which information is gathered and presented; to explore features of shape and space, and developing measuring skills in a range of contexts;

-• to help children understand the importance of mathematics in everyday life.
+• to help children understand the importance of mathematics in everyday life as they think about their aspirations in the future.

 • to become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.